ellcom/InterfaceBuilderLab/Interface Builder.md

 Take care to select both the Safe Area and GreenView is selected.
 Click Add 1 Constraint To Add the Constraint.

-To set the height as half the width of the safe area, repeat the width constraint but for Equal Heights, then in the right side drawer under the Attribute Inspector set the Multiplier to be 0.5
+To set the height as half the width of the safe area, repeat the width constraint but for Equal Heights, then in the right side drawer under the Attribute Inspector ![][attribute-inspector] set the Multiplier to be 0.5